Increase

 Communications

-a company's performance improvement repertoire.
-We've found that
+overlooked tools in a company's performance improvement repertoire.

 Communications is particularly important for project roll outs.